staudenmeir/eloquent-json-relations/README.md

 ### Has-Many-Through Relationships

-Similar to Laravel's [`HasManyThrough`](https://laravel.com/docs/9.x/eloquent-relationships#has-many-through), you can define `HasManyThroughJson` relationship when the JSON column is in the intermediate table (Laravel 9+).
+Similar to Laravel's [`HasManyThrough`](https://laravel.com/docs/9.x/eloquent-relationships#has-many-through), you can define `HasManyThroughJson` relationships when the JSON column is in the intermediate table (Laravel 9+).
 This requires [staudenmeir/eloquent-has-many-deep](https://github.com/staudenmeir/eloquent-has-many-deep).

 Consider a relationship between `Role` and `Project` through `User`: